 If you’re ready to transition to a nursing career, then an accelerated nursing program can help you achieve your goal fast.

-Distance ABSN programs are ideal for aspiring nurses who already have a bachelor’s degree.
+Online ABSN programs are ideal for aspiring nurses who already have a bachelor’s degree.
 They’re notoriously rigorous but lead to a highly rewarding career.

 Here’s what you need to know about accelerated online BSN programs for non-nurses:

-- Prerequisites: Distance ABSN programs are designed for aspiring nurses who have already completed a bachelor’s degree in a non-nursing discipline.
+- Prerequisites: Online ABSN programs are designed for aspiring nurses who have already completed a bachelor’s degree in a non-nursing discipline.
 ABSN candidates will need program-specific prerequisites, such as chemistry, microbiology, developmental psychology, etc.

 - Approach: This type of accelerated nursing program will build on your previous learning experiences.
 As a result, it will provide you with a fast path to becoming a licensed RN.

-Distance ABSN programs are fast-paced and comprehensive.
+Online ABSN programs are fast-paced and comprehensive.
 That’s why they’re ideal for adults who want to start a second career in nursing.

 Becoming an RN through an accelerated baccalaureate program will prepare you to improve patient outcomes.
 Evidence shows that nurses prepared at the BSN level and higher are associated with lower patient mortality, fewer hospitalizations and increased cost-savings.